SatanovsyiVitalii/guidelines-for-developers/Readme.md

 13. Version control system: git
 14. Service providing repositories (GitHub, GitLab, Bitbucket)

-## Tasks which must be clear how to implement
+## Tasks, which must be clear how to implement

 1. Basic configuring of React app manually (without create-react-app).
 With maintaince of svg, css modules (or styled components), images, redux, redux-think (or saga), react-router, tests (integration, unit, functional).
 Also App must be structured in the way, counting best practices
 2. Transliteration